nqpz/indirectassassin/README.txt

     ! down
     x up turn-down

+If you save this map as, say "mymap", you can play it by running

+    indirectassassin mymap

 Here # = wall, ! = The Agent, O = a toilet, and x = a professor.
 The lines
 after the double-line specifies data about The Agent and the professors on the